Applicants in the Quebec Skilled Worker (QSW) program may be required to attend an interview with a Quebec immigration officer.

 This month, CIC News offers some advice on how to prepare and interviews Fritzie Selga, a Filipino nurse who succeeded at her interview and received her certificat de sélection du Québec (CSQ).

 Currently, most applicants in the QSW program are called to a personal interview where their “adaptability” for Quebec is assessed.
 In some cases, an interview waiver will be granted if the candidate passes the overall point threshold without needing these adaptability points and the immigration officer is satisfied with the supporting documents.
 He/she will then receive a CSQ and will be able to directly proceed to the federal portion of the application process.

 Interviews generally take place 8-14 months after the submission of an application.
 The interview takes place at a location that is designated by the appropriate Quebec immigration office.
-For the current list of locations and dates, see Schedule of selection missions.
 The candidate must attend the selection interview unless he/she has a valid reason supported by proof, such as not being able to get a visa for the country where the interview will take place, or a medical reason, such as a pregnancy.
 The interview may then be rescheduled for a later date.

 It is a good idea to understand how adaptability points are allocated since evaluating adaptability is the primary objective of the interview.
 There are a total of 6 points that can be awarded, apportioned as follows: